syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ## How to

-### How to bind a view model property to header template
+### How to bind a view model property inside header template?

 SfDataGrid allows you to bind the view model property to [HeaderTemplate](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderTemplateProperty.html) by setting the BindingContext of the [GridColumn](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn.html) as `ViewModel`.

-The below code example illustrates how to bind the view model property to `Header Template`.
+The below code example illustrates how to bind a view model property inside `HeaderTemplate`.

 {% highlight xaml %}